Listen to This Article:

 Baking Basics

-Building on the basics, students may then move on to more advanced pastry skills.
-They can practice cake design and decorating, working on fine piping and icing decorations.
-They can be introduced to new trends in desserts and plating to keep their dishes looking modern and fresh.
+Building on the basics, students in a professional baking program may then move on to additional pastry and dessert skills.
+For example, they can practice cake design and decorating, working on fine piping and icing decorations, or how to use fondant.
+They may be introduced to new trends in desserts and plating to keep their dishes looking modern and fresh.

-They could branch out into confiserie as well.
-These additional dessert staples like chocolate, sugar confections, fruit desserts, and frozen desserts may come up in future careers.
+They could branch out into confiserie—the art of making candy—as well.
+These additional dessert staples like chocolate, sugar confections, fruit desserts, and frozen desserts are challenging to make, so professional training can be a real asset in your future career.

 Foodservice & Business